Abdullah165/Space-Invaders/README.md

 # What I Learned

-Object-Oriented Design: Structuring the game using classes for the Player, Alien, and Bullet to manage their individual state and behavior.

 Managing Collections: Using vectors to handle a large number of game objects, such as the entire alien swarm and multiple on-screen bullets.

 Group Movement Logic: Implementing the classic side-to-side, stepping-down movement pattern for the alien swarm as a single cohesive unit.